Online Data Migration from SQL Sources to FalkorDB

 Option B: Use the control plane (web UI + API)

-The control plane discovers tools in the repository by scanning for tool.manifest.json files and provides a UI to:
+The control plane discovers tools by scanning for tool.manifest.json files and provides a UI/API to:

-• Keep run history and state in a local data directory (SQLite + file-backed artifacts)
+• Store run history and artifacts (SQLite + file-backed data directory)

-• Auto-wire and collect runtime metrics for metrics-capable tools
+• Auto-wire tool metrics ports for metrics-capable tools

 Start the server: